mayaanne/foundations/week-1/think-like-a-programmer-primer.md

 [Week 1 Home](README.md)

-# Thinking like a programmer
+# Thinking like a Programmer

 ### Learning Competencies
 By the end of this exploration, you should